KGFL

 KGFL (1110 AM, "The Trip Classic Hits 94.7, 97.3 & 1110") is a radio station broadcasting a classic hits music format.
-Licensed to Clinton, Arkansas, United States, the station is currently owned by King-Sullivan Radio.
+Licensed to Clinton, Arkansas, United States, the station is currently owned by Sid R. King & his daughter Ali King Sugg.

 1110 AM is United States clear-channel frequency, on which KFAB in Omaha, Nebraska and WBT in Charlotte, North Carolina are the dominant Class A stations.
 KGFL must leave the air during nighttime hours to protect the skywave signals of those stations.
 The FM translators on 94.7 MHz and 97.3 MHz provide 24 hour coverage of the classic hits format.